uilicious/uilicious-docs-v3/reference/using-javascript/use-javascript-in-your-test/loops-and-conditionals.md

 ---
-description: >-
+# Write a short description about the page.
+This will be displayed on google search results.
+description: Learn how to use loops and conditionals in your UIlicious test.
 UI-licious is built on Javascript, so you can go crazy with variables, functions, loops and conditionals!
 ---